The ICAS constitution comprises of the Royal Charter, a Supplementary Charter and the Rules and Regulations that govern all members.

-The Charters are supported by Rules, which are agreed by the Privy Council, and the Charter states that the Rules shall be duly kept, observed and obeyed.
-There are also regulations that are mandatory.
+The Charters are in turn supported by ICAS Rules, which are agreed by the Privy Council.
+The Charters state that the Rules shall be duly kept, observed and obeyed.

 The Royal Charter and Supplementary Charter